InKCre/InKCre-docu/docs/design-doc/PRD/main/gather-information/index.md

 Abstract the real information source.

-Output what it got is the only main feature it has..
+Output what it got is the only main feature it has.. \

-Source will has a function to check if there's new InformationPackage.
+Source will has a feature to get (**new**) InformationPackage.

 ### DataStorage

+It's your free to store your data at the place you like.

-Local Filesystem, WebDAV, HTTP ... whatever it is, allow the data act the same.
+Local Filesystem, WebDAV, HTTP ... whatever it is, DataStorage \
+will make sure they act the same.

+Besides, DataStorage makes a one-to-many map from data to storage. \
+Which means you can store a picture in multiple places, for robustness.

+Anyway, it abstracts the data (characters, video, audio ...), implement the CRUD and even more about data.

 ### InformationPackage

-It's a flexiable concept.
+As the definition, information is the processed, contextualized, meaningful data. \
+But why a package, to pack information together, pack what information?

+Considering the next step —— Process Information, we should combine related data together \
+so as to provide a context for processing information.

+Where can we have an InformationPackage? \
+Typically, from the Source since it's the entrance of information. \
+But you are allowed to build one by yourself.

+### Information

+Then, what is the element in InformationPackage? \
+Of course is the information:

 ### Filiter